Are you looking for a litter box for your ferret?

 Automatic Litter Boxes

-Another bad litter box choice are automatic litter boxes.
+Another bad litter box choice is the automatic litter box.
 The first reason for that is that they are simply too big.
 Most of them are even higher than the models I mentioned above.
 Yes, they can save you time with the self-cleaning option, but they aren’t a good choice for ferrets.
 If they have holes on the side, you can be sure ferrets will try to squeeze in which can be dangerous.

 Litter Boxes With Grid

-A mesh design made for small animals like rabbits, guinea pigs, chinchillas, etc. Ferret poop is different in structure from their poop.
+Mesh design boxes are made for small animals like rabbits, guinea pigs, chinchillas, etc. Ferret poop is different in structure from their poop.
 That means the poop won’t go through the holes on the liner and you will have a mess.
 So, avoid the grin on the litter box to avoid the mess.

 Good Ferret Litter Box Designs